-We obtained the most the most recent internal controls report on fund administration services issued by Mainstream Fund Services Pty Limited, the provider of administrator services, which sets out the controls in place at that service organisation.
+We obtained the most recent internal controls report on fund administration services issued by the provider of administrator services, which sets out the controls in place at that service organisation.
 This report includes an independent audit opinion over the design and operating effectiveness of those controls.
 We assessed the report by:

-- obtaining an understanding of the control objectives and associated control activities; - evaluating the tests undertaken by the auditor; and evaluating the results of these tests and the conclusions formed by the auditor on the design; and operational effectiveness of controls to the extent relevant to our audit of the Trust.
+- obtaining an understanding of the control objectives and associated control activities - evaluating the tests undertaken by the auditor, the results of these tests and the conclusions formed by the auditor on the design and operational effectiveness of controls to the extent relevant to our audit of the Trust.